 Eid al-Adha happens across a three-day period of the 12th month of the Islamic calendar called Dhul Hijjah.
 The 10th day of the month is when the special Eid prayers begin, and the Qurbani service happens thereafter.

 The Islamic calendar follows the lunar cycle and not the solar cycle, like the Gregorian calendar, which means there is no set date for it, but it is always on the 10th day of the 12th month of the lunar year.

 Qurbani Eid can span three days and include the 11th and 12th days of the month.

 Eid al-Adha is celebrated first by observing the special Eid prayer.
-It is then customary for Muslims to put on their best clothes (some choose to buy new ones for the occasion) and gather with friends and family.
-The greeting ‘Eid Mubarak’ is said which means ‘blessed Eid’ or ‘happy Eid’.
-Lots of food is consumed and gifts may be exchanged with children.
+It is then customary for Muslims to put on their best clothes and gather with friends and family.
+The greeting ‘Eid Mubarak’ is said, which means ‘blessed Eid’ or ‘happy Eid’.
+Food is consumed, and gifts may be exchanged with children.

 Meat given to those in need from the Qurbani donation enables people in less fortunate situations to join in with the Eid al-Adha celebrations.

 Muslims also mark Eid al-Adha by engaging in self-reflection.
 It is considered a national three-day celebration in Muslim countries, but in other parts of the world that are not predominantly Islamic, it is kept to just one day.

 Donate your Qurbani through ILM and support your brothers and sisters in need so that they too may have a blessed Eid al-Adha.